Rei I: Cultural references, style and themes

-In another scene, Shinji tries to strike up a conversation on an escalator and in the process criticizes Gendo, for which Rei slaps him.
+In another scene, Shinji tries to strike up a conversation on an escalator and criticizes Gendo in the process.
+Shinji says he doesn't trust his father, for which Rei slaps him.
 Kazuhisa Fujie and Martin Foster noticed that Rei slapped him "in very much the same way a mother would react to a selfish child".
+They linked Rei's slap to the fact that, as revealed in the series, Rei is a clone of Shinji's mother, Yui Ikari.
 Critics Brian Camp and Julie Davis described the escalators as a characteristic element of the series and of Anno's directional style.
-Writer Virginie Nebbia compared Evangelion use of escalators with the directional style of Akio Jissoji, who worked, among others, on the Ultraman series.
+Writer Virginie Nebbia compared Evangelion use of escalators with the directional style of Akio Jissōji, who worked, among other things, on the Ultraman series.
 Academic Susan J. Napier, following critic Toru Endo, interpreted the descent into the base of Nerv and the images of escalators and elevators as a "descent into the subconscious".
 For movie critic Krystian Woznicki, the static mechanicalness of escalators is reminiscent of the beginnings of the anime medium, when stories were to a large extent verbal narrations.

-During "Rei I", Gendo's glasses break and Rei keeps them with her.
+Viewers discover that Gendo's glasses broke in the flashback scene during the test; after Gendo saves her, Rei keeps them with her.
 Writer Fabio Bartoli linked the glasses to the crystal; Bartoli interpreted it as a reference to the shinjinrui (新人類): the Japanese generation born in the 1970s, which is also known as crystal-zoku (クリスタル族), characterized by communication and social problems.
+For Animage magazine, the fact that Rei cherishes the glasses of Gendo, the "person she trusts the most", proves Rei is a teenage girl with emotions, although "she probably grew up without ever learning how to express her feelings".

-During the episode, the HLM neighborhood in which Rei lives is also framed, made up of identical temporary buildings.
+During the episode, the HLM neighborhood in which Rei lives is also framed, made up of identical temporary buildings, slated to be demolished along with Rei's.
 Critics compared her building to the danchi, the dense, cheap housing complexes that appeared in postwar Japan, and to the character's biography, noting she's a replaceable clone.
 Anime Feminist writer Jeremy Tauber also said that the damaged, cracked roads surrounding the complex "bring back unpleasant memories of the Kobe earthquake".
-According to Japanese academic Tsuyoshi Ito, Ayanami's residential complex resembles that of Chiba and is one of the features of Evangelion's urban scenarios.
-Tokyo-3, however, also features Shinjuku-like skyscrapers, similar to the thirteen towers of Shinjuku in Ryū Murakami's Coin Locker Babies; therefore, Evangelion's urban scenarios are similar to both Shinjuku and Chiba.
+According to Japanese academic Tsuyoshi Ito, Ayanami's residential complex resembles the Japanese city of Chiba, and it is one of the distinct features of Evangelion's urban scenarios.
+Tokyo-3, however, also features Shinjuku-like skyscrapers, similar to the thirteen towers of Shinjuku in Ryū Murakami's Coin Locker Babies; therefore, Evangelion's urban scenarios are a fusion of Shinjuku and Chiba.
+According to Evangelion Chronicle, an official encyclopedia about the series, Rei's room reinforces an image of her that departs from the conventional anime heroine; the episode also contrasts the warm, lived-in atmosphere of Misato's apartment, filled with clothes and personal belongings, with the stark austerity of Rei's apartment, where her school uniform appears to be the only clothing she owns.
 Critic and philosopher Hiroki Azuma described Rei's room as similar to a science laboratory, particularly a medical one.
 He likened the room to the Satyam, scientific laboratories of Aum Shinrikyō, a Japanese religious sect at the center of media attention during the broadcast of the series.
 Writer Morikawa compared the image of Rei's room full of scattered medicines to the works of artist Damien Hirst, who is known for having used shelves of medicines as a conceptual art installation.
+There are also blood-stained bandages carelessly thrown away in her room.
 According to academic Philip Brophy, it seems modeled by Rei's "interior nothingness, as if she inhabits a sensory deprivation chamber".
 Writer Dennis Redmond also interpreted the images of the high-tech laboratory, identified with Ritsuko, as a reflection of the social and natural history of postwar Japan.